Nitzantomer1998/NumericalAnalysis/Interpolation/README.txt

 Explanation:
   - Process of approximating the value of a given function at a given set of discrete points.
-    It can be applied in estimating varied concepts of cost, mathematics, statistics, etc.
+    It may be applied in estimating varied concepts of cost, mathematics, statistics, etc.